cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 [^arity]: Here "arity" is the same thing as node degree; a unary node has arity 1, and a binary node has arity 2.
 [More on this concept](https://en.wikipedia.org/wiki/Arity).

-To calculate this probability, count all the possible trees.
-If the next node is unary, we're assigning one internal node, so $$n-1$$ remain.
-We're assigning $$k$$ leaves, using up one empty node, and creating another, so the remaining empty nodes are $$e-k$$.
+To calculate this probability, count all the possible trees before and after the choice.
+Assigning an internal node leaves $$n-1$$ remaining.
+If the node is unary, $$k$$ empty nodes become leaves, the unary node consumes another, but it creates a new one as its child, so the remaining empty nodes are $$e-k$$.

 $$P(L(e,n)=(k, \text{unary}))=\frac{\text{number of trees with $n-1$ internal nodes generated from $e-k$ nodes}}{\text{number of trees with $n$ internal nodes generated from $e$ empty nodes}}$$

-If the node is binary, we're creating two empty nodes, so $$e-k+1$$ remain.
+A binary node is the same, but it has two children, leaving $$e-k+1$$ empty nodes.

 $$P(L(e,n)=(k, \text{binary}))=\frac{\text{number of trees with $n-1$ internal nodes generated from $e-k+1$ nodes}}{\text{number of trees with $n$ internal nodes generated from $e$ empty nodes}}$$